ee538/AutoGradingScript/README.md

 }
 ```

-- `q_nums`: Questions needed to be graded by the script.
+- `q_nums`: The number the questions needed to be graded by the script.
 - `test_cases`: The number of the test cases in `grader_test.cc` for each question.
 - `full_score`: Full credits for each question.